List of protected areas of Samoa

-This is a list of some protected areas of Samoa which include national parks, reservations, protected nature zones, marine reserves and other areas of significant biodiversity and conservation.
+This is a list of some protected areas of Samoa which include national parks, reserves, community conservation areas, marine protected areas and fish reserves and other areas of significant biodiversity and conservation.

 In 1994, Samoa ratified the international and legally binding treaty, the Convention on Biological Diversity to develop national strategies for conservation and sustainable use of biological diversity.
 In 2010, protected areas in the country cover 5% of land although the government aims to increase protected areas coverage to 15%.